 It is your responsibility to plan and achieve PQSL.
-For each 12 months' structured training, you must undertake a minimum of 48 hours' PQSL.
+You must undertake a minimum of 48 hours' PQSL for the past 12 months prior to your submission.
 This helps you to gain extra skills and knowledge which are not always possible to get within the week-to-week business of your organisation.
-It is important your supervisor and counsellor take an active interest and help with the planning and evaluation of your PQSL.
-Your PQSL will normally be calculated on a rolling period from the date you submit for assessment.
-You should check that your PQSL activities are within the required period (12 or 24 months), working back from the date you submit.